-The City of Houston will administer its Small Rental Program in accordance with these Guidelines, City of Houston Harvey Standard Operating Procedures, and HUD CDBG-DR regulatory requirements and guidance.
-The City of Houston reserves the right to adjust program priorities and re-allocate program funds and program components (reimbursement,

-, reconstruction and demolition) if in doing so would it better serve the affected communities and their residents.
+The City of Houston will administer its Multifamily Program in accordance with these Harvey Housing Guidelines, City of Houston Harvey Standard Operating Procedures, and HUD CDBG-DR regulatory requirements and guidance.
+The City of Houston reserves the right to adjust program priorities and re-allocate program funds and program components (reimbursement, rehabilitation, reconstruction, demolition, and interim mortgage assistance) if in doing so would it better serve the affected communities and their residents.

-The City of Houston reserves sole discretion of interpreting and applying these Guidelines, except for those items where GLO or HUD has indicated that their prior approval is required for implementation.
-HCDD will utilize administrative procedures to implement the program and modify them to meet any changes made to such rules and regulations of the oversight entities, which may occur over time.
+The City of Houston reserves the sole discretion of interpreting and applying these Guidelines, except for those items where GLO or HUD has indicated that their prior approval is required for implementation.
+HCDD will utilize administrative procedures to implement the programs and modify them to meet any changes made to such rules and regulations of the oversight entities, which may occur over time.
 At all times, should any conflict in these procedures exist with the applicable funding resource, the requirements of the funding source shall take precedence, other than "local preferences" that are allowable under federal regulations.

-Daily administration of this program will be under the supervision of the Director of HCDD, or their designee within the Multifamily Division.
+Daily administration of the Programs will be under the direct supervision of the Director of HCDD, or their designee within the Multifamily Division.
 The HCDD Multifamily Division will be responsible for accepting applications during the intake process, eligibility determination, duplication of benefits review, inspection and environmental protocols, award determination, contract and contractor assignment, construction, and completion.
 The HCDD Finance Division will authorize payments to contractors after review and validation of submitted invoice packages by the Multifamily Division.